FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 - Chosen by the moderation team, with a 12 month cooldown period during normal circumstances

 #### Team Membership
-- Interested candidates may send an application to the team lead
+- Interested candidates may send an application to the team via discord.
+The [main FAF discord](https://discord.gg/mXahVSKGVb) has a looking for volunteers channel which [has more details](https://discordapp.com/channels/197033481883222026/1335853138984566856), and users can submit an application using the moderation support ticket system in discord.
 - Applicants are discussed and voted for within the team, with the team lead having the final say regarding new team members
 - Team members can be dropped from the team due to long inactivity or being deemed no longer suitable for the position
 - Moderators split their attention between FAF reports, the FAF discord, Aeolus IRC, and the forum